 For Fast-Track applications, please visit https://science.osti.gov/sbir/Applicant-Resources/Preparing-a-Fast-Track-Application, which contains a Fast-Track application requirements checklist.
-Fast-Track application should also visit our Phase I Grant Application and Phase I Grant Application information.
+Fast-Track application should also visit our Phase I Grant Application and Phase II Grant Application web pages, which contain links to blank forms, sample completed forms for some components, and a host of other useful application information.
 If there are any inconsistencies between the information provided in the NOFO and the "Instructions for Completing a DOE SBIR/STTR Phase I Grant Application," the information contained in the NOFO prevails.